-This chapter describes the features of the NETGEAR DG834G 54 Mbps Wireless ADSL Firewall Router.
-The DG834G wireless router is a combination of a built-in ADSL modem, router, 4-port switch, 802.11g wireless access point, and firewall which enables your entire network to safely share an Internet connection that otherwise is used by a single computer.
+This chapter describes the features of the NETGEAR DG834 ADSL Firewall Router.
+The DG834 ADSL router is a combination of a built-in ADSL modem, router, 4-port switch, and firewall which enables your entire network to safely share an Internet connection that otherwise is used by a single computer.

-Note: If you are unfamiliar with networking and routing, refer to Appendix B, "Network and Routing Basics", to become more familiar with the terms and procedures used in this manual
+Note: If you are unfamiliar with networking and routing, refer to Appendix B, "Network and Routing Basics" to become more familiar with the terms and procedures used in this manual.